Starting an Exempt Private Company in Singapore: Benefits and Process

 Companies in Singapore can be classified into limited or unlimited companies, as well as public or private companies.
-Private companies can further be classified into private companies limited by shares and Exempt Private Companies (EPC).
+Private companies can further be classified into private companies limited by shares and Exempt Private Companies (EPCs).

 An EPC is a private company with a maximum of 20 shareholders, where none of the shareholders can be corporations.
 In other words, its shares cannot be held directly/indirectly by any corporation.

 An EPC can also be a company which is wholly-owned by the government, and which the Minister has gazetted as being an EPC.
 Examples of such companies include Singapore Technologies Holdings Pte Ltd and Temasek Capital Pte Ltd.

 In contrast, a non-EPC is a private company with more than 20 shareholders but with a maximum of 50 shareholders, or has shareholders that are corporations.

 Benefits of Setting Up an Exempt Private Company

 There are many reasons why an EPC is an attractive business structure.
 Some of the benefits of an EPC are as follows:

 As a shareholder of an EPC, you are only liable up to your investment in the shares of the company.

 Therefore, if the company is driven to liquidation, your personal assets cannot be seized to pay off the company’s debts apart from the amount you have invested in the company.